Chicago Public Media: Radio stations

 The organization was started to take over the operation of 91.5 WBEZ from the Chicago Board of Education in 1990.
 Until April 2010, the company's legal name was The WBEZ Alliance, Inc. and it used the name Chicago Public Radio (CPR) for its primary radio station and corporate identity.
 On June 22, 2012, it was announced that CPM had purchased troubled WRTE from the National Museum of Mexican Art.

 Chicago Public Radio/Chicago Public Media also previously managed Loyola University of Chicago's WLUW (88.7 FM), heard on the North Side of Chicago and adjacent suburbs, for several years in the early 21st century, until 2007.

+In 2024, Chicago Public Media declared Melissa Bell as the new CEO for WBEZ and Chicago Sun-Times.
+Bell is a digital journalist and co-founder of Vox.

 Print media

 On January 30, 2022, Chicago Public Media formally took over the financially-troubled Chicago Sun-Times daily newspaper, which thereby became not-for-profit.
 A nonbinding agreement for the deal had been announced in September 2021, and the board of Chicago Public Media had signalled its approval on January 18, 2022.
 The final arrangement was backed with $61 million from several philanthropic organizations.